-Tom Paulin, an acclaimed poet and critic, will read his own work, and that of Thomas Hardy, and discuss Hardy's poetry with Dr Tony Fincham.
+Jamie McKendrick, an acclaimed poet and critic, and Virginia Astley, Writer-in-Residence at Hardy's Cottage will read and discuss their work, and the influence of Hardy's poetry with Dr Tony Fincham.

 Tony Fincham is Vice President and former Chairman of the Thomas Hardy Society.
-He has been exploring Hardy's Wessex for 40 years and is the author of Exploring Thomas Hardy's Wessex.
+He has been studying Hardy's Landscape for 40 years and is the author of Exploring Thomas Hardy's Wessex.

 Friday 20th October 2.00pm

 Many thanks, and thanks again for a lovely event.

 It is really great to have a Literary Festival in Dorchester and I really appreciate all the hard work that goes into making it happen.

 A really enjoyable and unusual event.
 I got a good feeling from it.
 And am so glad the Festival in general has gone well.

 The festival was well organised, we enjoyed the talks we attended and very much hope to attend next year.

 We thoroughly enjoyed all of our visits and all being well will be there again next year.

 I very much enjoyed giving my talk and meeting you and all your colleagues.
 I can think of no way you could have been more accommodating.